aczutro/download-server/README.md

 Documentation can be accessed with `help(czytget)`.

-Pip will also install the executable scripts `czytgetd` and `czytget`.
+Pip will also install the executable scripts `czytget`, which runs a czytget server and an integrated client with an own command shell.

 If you are not *root* when  you run the installation command, Pip will install the library and executables locally in your home.